Last updated: September 29, 2021

 Qeios is a multidisciplinary Open Science platform for researchers.
 By welcoming works from any subject area, Qeios facilitates the discovery of connections between research whether within or between disciplines.
 Examples of works that can be posted on Qeios include (but are not limited to):

-Articles, Definitions and Peer Reviews must be posted in English.
+Articles, Definitions and Reviews must be posted in English.

 Posting of any material on Qeios denotes that all its authors have agreed to its content and have ensured that Qeios' policies have been fully adhered to.